-The average municipal waste collection rates in low-income countries is estimated at 36%, increasing to 82-100% in upper-high income countries.
-Africa (25-70%) and Asia (50-90%) are the continents with the lowest average collection rates.
-There is a clear need for waste management infrastructure in low-income countries to stop the flow of waste, and in particular, plastic waste, into nature and our oceans.
+The average municipal waste collection rate in low-income countries is estimated at 36%, increasing to 82-100% in upper-high income countries.
+Africa and Asia are the continents with the lowest average collection rates.
+There is a clear need for waste management infrastructure in low-income countries to stop the flow of waste, and in particular, plastic, into nature and our oceans.

 Traditional sources of capital for waste management infrastructure investments are insufficient to meet capital requirement needs for our growing waste volumes.
 Institutional investors, particularly pension and sovereign wealth funds, are increasingly seen as viable actors to fill these financing gaps.

 Municipal bonds are a feasible option available to large cities to raise resources for financing long-term projects, such as infrastructure development.
 Municipal bonds, like other bonds, have the advantage of borrowing on long-term basis (about 10-20 years), while paying for short-term infrastructure project requirements that give rise to revenue.
 The tax advantages of municipal bonds, i.e., non-taxing of interest income, in particular, make them popular with investors.